Tuesday Dec 9th, 2025

 Vesting of Restricted Stock Units (RSUs)

 When you get an RSU grant, you are granted a certain number of shares.
-They vest according to whatever the vesting schedule of that grant is, which could be either tranches of shares vesting over time or cliff vesting where all shares from that grant vest at once after a certain time period.
+They vest according to whatever the vesting schedule of that grant is, which could be either tranches of shares vesting over time or cliff vesting, where all shares from that grant vest at once after a certain time period.

-For each tranche of shares that vest, the first taxable event is at the time of vesting.
+For each tranche of shares that vests, the first taxable event is at the time of vesting.
 The value of the shares at vesting is taxable income to you, and this is taxed as earned income.

 For example, if you have 100 shares of company ABC vesting and the value of the stock is $10/share as of the time of vesting, then your taxable income on this tranche of shares that has vested is $10 x 100 shares = $1,000.